Keto Pad Thai is a delicious departure from the mundane, ordinary low carb recipes that can totally flood our meal plans.

 Substitute for Brown Sugar

 Brown sugar is common in pad thai recipes, however I used granulated erythritol instead, which has no net carbs (but does have the mild sweet taste and tingly mouthfeel of fructose sugar.)
-Erythritol is bar-none my favorite substitute for brown sugar, but a sparing drop of stevia can do the trick nicely as well.
+Erythritol is bar-none my favorite substitute for brown sugar, but a few drops of liquid stevia can do the trick as well.

 Low Carb Vegetables

 One cup of sliced zucchini will supply 3.5 grams of carbs.

 Cilantro is nearly carb-free with less than a gram per cup (and if you can eat a full cup of cilantro, that’s seriously impressive.)
 Scallions are a fantastic source of flavor without contributing much carb content at all.

 Shitake mushrooms, spaghetti squash, and cucumbers are also all low carb veggies with a ton of different vitamins, minerals, and beneficial fibers.
 When you ditch simple carbohydrate noodles made from rice or wheat, you don’t just lose the useless, bloaty carb content—you gain the health effects of increasing your vegetable intake, which has powerful benefits to your health, cognition, and well-being.
 Go greens!

 Keto Pad Thai

 Thank you for reading all about my keto Pad Thai recipe, I hope you enjoy it as much as I do!
 Without any further ado…